hatasaki/hosted-agent-workshop/README.md

     ```

 5. Open Microsoft [Foundry portal](https://ai.azure.com) and test the agent
-  - Navigate to your Microsoft Foundry (should be listed under resource group `rg-<username>-hosted-agent` you specified in step 1).
+  - Note: azd up creates new Microsoft Foundry account.
+Navigate to your Microsoft Foundry (should be listed under resource group `rg-<username>-hosted-agent` you specified in step 1).

 ## Resource Clean-up